margaretmf/margaretmf.github.io/creativewriting.md

 ## Yesterday, Today, Tomorrow ##
 Yesterday was so far away, but everything that existed yesterday exists today.
+What happened yesterday is closer than to today when remembering.
 What will happen tomorrow?
 I don't know.
 An expansion of today.
 New ideas.
 Prosperity.